 Because I hadn’t gotten a great photo of Sonny (perhaps I would have gotten a far better one if I’d been out in the snow with him and Mr. GFE earlier?), I’d stuck the camera back in the closest receptacle—the crock—hoping for another opportunity.
 Then I’d forgotten all about it.

 By the time I found my camera the evening I made this casserole, dinner was very late and the only lighting for photos was, well, unnatural.
-Still … I promise this Italian Casserole makes for a beautiful presentation and is likely to become a favorite of family and friends who love all things saucy, cheesy, and Italian!
+Still … I promise this gluten-free Italian Casserole makes for a beautiful presentation and is likely to become a favorite of family and friends who love all things saucy, cheesy, and Italian!

 - 1 pound ground beef (I use ground venison)